It’s no secret that this past year has been a whopper for me.

 I bought these containers in Mexico a few years ago and immediately knew what I would do with them.

-I use stones in different colors and sizes to help highlight each air plant’s unique qualities.
+I use a mix of different stones and pebbles to help highlight each air plant’s unique qualities.

-I also bought the other terrarium sitting on that discount table and gave it to my mother.
+I bought the other terrarium that was sitting on the discount table, and gave it to my mother.

 During the holidays, she fills hers with antique Christmas ornaments to accompany her air plants.

-In my office lives one of my favorite air plants of all – tillandsia tectorum.
+In my office lives one of my favorite air plants of all – tillandsia tectorum (click here to read more about this very special place.)

 When I first saw this pricey little gem sitting in the florist shop, I thought it must be fake – flocked with the white stuff that covered our 1960’s Christmas trees.